Moving From the UK to the Basque Country

 Your vehicle would need to be inspected as per the country’s standards – ITV (Inspección técnica de Vehículos).
 Such inspections may obligate you to change your headlights and rear fog lights to meet European standards.

-For parking spots, San Sebastián, for example, has the so-called park-and-ride schemes, namely, park for free and use public transport.
-This is a very convenient way for people who live outside the city but work or study there.
-For example, here is a list of such parking spots in Donostia.
+When it comes to parking spots, San Sebastián offers park-and-ride schemes.
+This means you can park for free and use public transport, which is very convenient for people who live outside the city but work or study there.
+Here is a list of such parking spots in Donostia.

 You can find some useful information and guidelines about how to validate and/or exchange your UK driving license here: